-Based on our understanding of the project, we anticipate that the grading could include local cuts on the order of approximately 12 feet or less for detention vaults and shallower excavations for foundations.
-Temporary excavations should be sloped no steeper than 1.5H:1V (Horizontal:Vertical) in loose native soils and fill, 1H:1V in medium dense native soils and 3/4H:1V in dense to very dense native soils.
+Based on our understanding of the project, we anticipate that the grading could include local cuts on the order of approximately 4 feet or less for foundation and most of the utility placement.
+Any deeper temporary excavations should be sloped no steeper than 1.5H:1V (Horizontal:Vertical) in loose native soils and fill, 1H:1V in medium dense native soils and 3/4H:1V in dense to very dense native soils.
 If an excavation is subject to heavy vibration or surcharge loads, we recommend that the excavations be sloped no steeper than 2H:1V, where room permits.